ascottix/bgdiagram/README.md

 Annotations can add arrows, text and shapes to a diagram.

-BgDiagram supports annotation using extra fields in XGID positions.
+BgDiagram supports annotations using extra fields in XGID positions.
 This way, it's very simple to keep a position and its annotations together.

 There are several types of annotations:
 - moves are expressed in the standard notation, for example: 6/5(2), bar/21, 5/off